-These projects will be active over the 2017 winter and spring:
+These projects will be active over the 2018 summer and autumn:

 - Trail maintenance and improvement programme: There's no getting around the fact that Arapuke see its fair share of rainfall and countering the resulting mud and erosion is one of our biggest challenges.
 This programme is aimed at making the Arapuke trails ridable pretty much year-round (please avoid riding immediately after heavy rain though!).